 Students must meet all requirements of the Graduate School and show a reading knowledge of a foreign language when deemed necessary for thesis research as determined by their thesis advisor.
-Students take HST 7000 (Historical Methods) Near the end of their studies, and after submitting a prospectus approved by the student's thesis committee, students will register for 3-6 hours of HST 7950 (thesis).
+Students take HST 7000 (Historical Methods).
+Near the end of their studies, and after submitting a prospectus approved by the student's thesis committee, students will register for 3-6 hours of HST 7950 (thesis).
 HST 7950 will conclude with an oral defense of the thesis before a panel of three professors, chaired by the thesis advisor.
-Students may petition the graduate studies committee to grant exceptions to field of concentration.

-The Thesis plan can also be dedicated entirely to the concentration in War and Society.
+The Thesis Track can also be dedicated entirely to the concentration in War and Society.